Future global stability for relativistic perfect fluids with linear equations of state $p=K\rho$ where $1/3<K<1/2$: Introduction

 For linear equations of states, the parameter $K$ determines the square of the sound speed, and consequently, it is natural to assume\footnote{While this restriction on the sound speed is often taken for granted and implicitly assumed, it is strictly speaking not necessary; see \cite{Geroch:2010} for an extended discussion.} that $K$ satisfies

 so that the propagation speed for the fluid is less than or equal to the speed of light.
 When the sound speed is equal to the speed of light, that is $K=1$, it is well known that the irrotational relativistic Euler equations coincide, under a change of variables, with the linear wave equation.
-In this case, the future global existence of solutions on exponentially expanding FLRW spacetimes can be inferred from standard existence results for linear wave equations; we note also that similar results can be established for fluids with rotation.
+In this case, the future global existence of solutions on exponentially expanding FLRW spacetimes can be inferred from standard existence results for linear wave equations.
 This leaves us to consider the parameter range

 which we will assume holds for the remainder of the article.

 The asymptotic behavior of relativistic fluids on exponentially expanding FLRW spacetimes with a linear equation of state for $K$ satisfying \eqref{KrangeC} was investigated in the article \cite{Rendall:2004} by Rendall using formal expansions.
 In that article, Rendall observed that the formal expansions can become inconsistent for $K$ in the range \eqref{KrangeA} if the leading order term in the expansion of the four-velocity vanishes somewhere.
 In that case, he speculated that inconsistent behavior in the expansions could be due to inhomogeneous features developing in the fluid density that would lead to the density contrast blowing up.
 This possibility for instability in solutions to the relativistic Euler equations for the parameter range \eqref{KrangeA} was also commented on by Speck in \cite[\S 1.2.3]{Speck:2013}.
 There, Speck presents a heuristic analysis that suggest uninhibited growth should set in for solutions of the relativistic Euler equations for the parameter values \eqref{KrangeA}.
 These speculations leave the existence of future global solutions to the relativistic Euler equations in doubt for $K$ satisfying \eqref{KrangeA}.